hazemhagrass/offline-storage/README.md

 This is used to add offline storage operations (localStroage/sessionStorage) to your project. using offline-storage.js add/delete/clear operations for objects could be added to your project.

+## Usage:
+* #####localStorage operations:

+    * saveInLocalStorage(key, obj): save object with specific key in localStorage

+    * getFromLocalStorage(key): retrieve object with specific key from localStorage

+    * removeFromLocalStorage(key): remove object with specific key from localStorage

+    * clearLocalStorage(): remove all objects saved in localStorage

+* #####sessionStorage operations:

+    * saveInSessionStorage(key, obj): save object with specific key in sessionStorage

+    * getFromSessionStorage(key): retrieve object with specific key from sessionStorage

+    * removeFromSessionStorage(key): remove object with specific key from sessionStorage

+    * clearSessionStorage(): remove all objects saved in sessionStorage

 ## MIT Licence